Stephen Jordan (footballer): Rochdale

 After a trial with League Two side Rotherham United, Stephen Jordan joined League One side Rochdale on non-contract terms on 28 October 2011.
-He played in every game and thank the club for not only giving him another chance of enjoying playing football at the minute, but also signing him in the place.
+He played in every game and thanked the club for not only giving him another chance to enjoy playing football, but also signing him in the first place.
 It went even better for Jordan as he was rewarded with a permanent 18-month deal at the club on 22 December 2011.
 After signing a new contract, Jordan continued to play in the first team, though his first team place was soon reduced, having been on the bench.
 On 10 March 2012, Jordan performance in a 2–2 draw against Huddersfield Town was praised by Manager John Coleman, commenting "ran himself into the ground until he could run no more."
 He since made no appearance for the remainder of the 2011–12 season and it went worse as the club was relegated to League Two.

 At the start of the 2012–13 season, Jordan was released by Rochdale on 27 July 2012.